AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 >title="Delimiter"
 >abstract="Use this control to set a separator for each field and value.
 View the documentation for examples for each selection."

-Use this control to set a separator for each field and value.
+Use this control to set a separator for each field and value in the exported CSV files.
 Available options are:

 * Colon `(:)`
 * Comma `(,)`